 How to file for intervener status

 The Commission encourages electronic submission of motions to intervene via the eFiling link on the Commission's website.
 There are document attachment and document-less options for both timely and out-of-time motions to intervene.
-All contacts that are to How to be added to the Service List for the applicable docket must have a validated eRegistration account and their email addresses must be added online in order for their contact information to appear on the service list The contact's email address will be included as part of the service list information to facilitate electronic service by parties and the Commission.
+All contacts that are to be added to the Service List for the applicable docket must have a validated eRegistration account and their email addresses must be added online in order for their contact information to appear on the service list.
+The contact's email address will be included as part of the service list information to facilitate electronic service by parties and the Commission.

 Persons unable to file electronically should send an original and three copies of the motion to intervene by overnight services to: